This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this recipe, check out our Leftover Ingredients Recipe Finder or you might like to consider using them in any of these single serving and small batch recipes:

-If you’ve tried this turkey cutlet or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.
+If you’ve tried this easy turkey cutlet recipe or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.

 Also, if you take a picture please tag us on Instagram (@onedishkitchen) we’d love to see it!

-Your Cooking For One Source
+Cooking For One Made Easy

 Because you’re worth it

-Turkey Cutlets With Gravy For One
+Turkey Cutlet With Gravy

-4.78 from 75 votes
+4.8 from 77 votes

 Prep: 10 minutes